We do NOT access any of your private information.

 I've been an entrepreneur for as long as I can remember.
 It's just part of my make up to want to control my own destiny.
 I'm too passionate, too creative and too stubborn to not be my own boss and I couldn't tolerate having the limitations of others imposed on me.

 Prior to launching Temples and Markets I had an interior design and renovation company.
 But 3 years ago I knew that my calling was elsewhere.
-I had been conceptualising the idea of making available the unique products that I’d found when travelling in S.E Asia, to a market outside of the region.
+I had been conceptualizing the idea of making available the unique products that I'd found when traveling in S.E Asia, to a market outside of the region.

 I knew it was time to launch an online store where every product has a story.
 I also wanted to affect positive change in the world and by creating a store that supports social enterprises in S.E Asia, (the region that had stolen my heart when I'd first visited 20 years ago) I am able to do so.